rarible/protocol-contracts/meta-tx/contracts/EIP712MetaTransaction.md

 Don't forget about method `_msgSender()` - reterns address, who call metaTransaction.
 Use this method insted of msg.sender.

+If need check, that contract supports metaTransaction, signe and call method `getNonce` by method `executeMetaTransaction`, catch event `MetaTransactionExecuted`.

-See tests [here](../test/EIP712MetaTransaction.test.js) to make clear transfer metaTransactions
+See tests [here](../test/MetaTransaction.test.js) to make clear transfer metaTransactions